deltachemist/eschers-dream/index.md

 ## How to play

+### Play Online

+You can play the game online in your browser.
+If you [click here](https://deltachemist.itch.io/eschers-dream), you will be redirected to our page in itch.io.

+### Download the game

+Or, you can also download and play the game in Windows 10 or Linux

 - Download the game version that suits your operating system (Windows 10 or Linux)
 - Unzip the the corresponding file: [eschers-dream-windows.zip](https://drive.google.com/file/d/1IAm8gN4tmAo0Fv3chPJb3MK-XCG6usch/view?usp=sharing) or [eschers-dream-linux.zip](https://drive.google.com/file/d/1ViPaHFCuc4yB4rtethfWn77vD3WZWOp6/view?usp=sharing)
 - For Windows 10, double click on the file: Escher's Dream.exe